-Davis won awards and graduated not only from Juilliard but also from Rhode Island College.
-At both schools she majored in performing arts.
-All of this training led to Davis’ winning two Tony awards for her work on the stage.
+Davis graduated from Juilliard and Rhode Island College — and received multiple awards at both while majoring in performing arts.
+All of this training led to Davis winning two Tony awards for her work on the stage.

-Did you know that Viola Davis gives the voice to the parole board interrogator who questions Danny Ocean?
+That's Davis' voice you hear as the parole board interrogator who questions Danny Ocean.

-Davis received her SAG card for a small, one-day role where she handed Timothy Hutton a vial of blood.
-Viola played a nurse in the movie The Substance of Fire where she worked with Hutton and Sarah Jessica Parker.
+Davis received her SAG card for a small, one-day role where she handed Timothy Hutton a vial of blood in 1996's The Substance of Fire, which also starred SJP.

 That famous scene where she pulls the wig off her head in How to Get Away with Murder?
 That was all Davis’ idea.